nodejs/abi-stable-node/napi_js_props.md

 ### Description
-`napi_property_attributes` are flags used to control the behavior of properties set on a JavaScript value.
+`napi_property_attributes` are flags used to control the behavior of properties set on a JavaScript object.
 They roughly correspond to the attributes listed in [Section 6.1.7.1](https://tc39.github.io/ecma262/#table-2) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).
 They can be one or more of the following bitflags: